luau-lang/luau/rfcs/type-byte-buffer.md

 The proposed buffer object has no cursor/position as part of its state; while it would be possible to implement this along with a separate set of APIs like `pushTYPE` and `takeTYPE`, this addition is always possible to implement later and it makes the buffer structure more complicated; additionally, external offset management might be easier to optimize and is more orthogonal as we do not need to duplicate stateful and stateless functions.

-The proposed buffer object is not resizeable; this is possible to implement later using explicit `buffer.resize` call, however this may result in a performance impact for native implemenation as the data will be read through a pointer redirection and will be more difficult to optimize; thus this version of the RFC only proposes fixed length buffers.
+The proposed buffer object is not resizeable; this is possible to implement later using explicit `buffer.resize` call, however this may result in a performance impact for native implementation as the data will be read through a pointer redirection and will be more difficult to optimize; thus, this version of the RFC only proposes fixed length buffers.
 That said, if resizeable buffers are desired in the future, we would plan to enhance the current buffer type instead of making a parallel resizeable buffer type to reduce complexity.